ejmahler/RustFFT/README.md

 The feature `wasm_simd` is disabled by default.
 If compiled to WASM, this feature enables compilation of WASM SIMD accelerated code.
 To compile with `wasm_simd`, you need rustc v1.54.0 or newer and a [browser or runtime which supports `fixed-width SIMD`](https://webassembly.org/roadmap/).
+If you run your SIMD accelerated code on an unsupported platform, WebAssembly will specify a [trap](https://webassembly.github.io/spec/core/intro/overview.html#trap) leading to immediate execution cancelation.

 If RustFFT is not compiled to wasm32, this feature will be ignored and RustFFT will behave like it is not set.